zinic/abseta/docs/setting.md

 ##### Therai Guild

 Prior to the inception of the uplifted trade guilds, the Therai had already made a name for themselves as an adaptable culture adept at moving and procuring information.
-They were one of the first cultures to resume the old ways.
-Spending a great deal of time deciphering ancient scripts recovered from the first age.
+They were one of the first cultures to resume the "old ways."
+The Therai have dedicated their existence to deciphering ancient scripts recovered from the first age.
+In many aspects the Therai are the most advanced of the four guilds that rose to dominance during the uplift.

 ##### Tor Guild